daniel-ctn/pet-shop/README.md

-# Welcome to Pet Shop
+# Welcome to Puppy Store

 This is an online shop with some functionality for shopping online.

-- Admin/ user authorization
+- Admin/ User authorization
 - Online payment
 - Searching, filtering product
 - Automatic shopping cart updates